Everything should be made as simple as possible, but not simpler. - Albert Einstein

 Do not have evil-doers for friends, do not have low people for friends: have virtuous people for friends, have for friends the best of men [Dhammapada 78].

-The icon in this case is a wheel with eight spokes, which represents the eightfold path, also called the (gentle) Middle Way, which is at the heart of Buddhism.
+The icon in this case is a wheel with eight spokes, which represents the eightfold path, also called the (gentle) Middle Way at the heart of Buddhism.

-Outgoing links are marked by a small circle, ◦.
-If not, you can see if a link is outgoing and possibly where it leads to, by holding your marker still for some seconds on (over) the link your marker without clicking on it.
+Outgoing links are generally marked with a small circle, ◦.
+At any rate you can see if a link is outgoing and possibly where it leads to, by holding your marker still for some seconds on (over) the link your marker without clicking on it.

 Internal links are not marked by ◦.